Life Insurance with Bell’s Palsy.

 Now we know that we’ve covered a lot of information so far in this article and we’ll acknowledge that in our section:

 “What kind of information will the insurance companies ask me or be interested in?”

-And while it’s likely that most (if not all) life insurance companies are going to ask most of these questions at some point during your application when it really comes down to it, the most important factors regarding to a previous Bell’s Palsy diagnosis will be:
+And while it’s likely that most (if not all) life insurance companies are going to ask most of these questions at some point during your application when it comes down to it, the most important factors regarding a previous Bell’s Palsy diagnosis will be:

 Have you recovered from your condition?

 Do you suffer from any lingering effects from your Bell’s Palsy attack?

 And if the answers to these questions are: